vitaly-belik/stochastic-epidemics/README.md

 }

 The repository contains a prototyte code for stochastic agent-based simulation of an epidemic spread on a metapopulation network.
-It uses the Gillespie algorithm with a priority queue (similar to e.g. https://doi.org/10.1021/jp993732q).
+It uses the Gillespie algorithm with a priority queue.
 Movements of individuals between locations are pre-scheduled and given by a temporal network.